Best Bow Releases Tested And Reviewed

 What We Don't Like

-If you’re looking for lethal accuracy, then you need to take a look at the Scott Archery Shark II.
+If you’re looking for lethal accuracy, then you need to take a look at the Scott Archery Little Goose.
 This release features dual-caliper jaws in order to take a massive bite out of string toque and ensure pinpoint precision.

 Features: